-Once a decision has been made that students and employees must be notified of an emergency, the Office of Campus Safety and/or the Kenyon Emergency Preparedness Team (KEPT) will immediately initiate all or some portions of the College's emergency notification system.
-The type(s) of notification will be determined, and one or all of the following systems will be initiated: Rave Alerts, student-info and employee-info emails, and website updates.
+Once a decision has been made that students and employees must be notified of an emergency, KEPT, EPART, or the Office of Campus Safety will immediately initiate all or some portions of the College's emergency notification system.
+The type(s) of notification will be determined, and one or all of the following systems will be initiated: RAVE Emergency Alerts, student-info and employee-info emails, and website updates.
 The emergency notifications are intended to reach all members of the College community.